-See Gibside from a new perspective as you rise out of the Derwent Valley surrounded by fantastic panoramic views.
+See Gibside from a new perspective as you explore the estate and take in views and vistas across the Derwent Valley.

 Cut Thorn Farm

-Cut Thorn Farm was the 'home farm' for the Gibside estate.
+Cut Thorn Farm was the 'home farm' of the estate.
 In the 18th-century it used all the latest developments in farming methods.
-It bred the first ever herd of northern Shorthorn cattle.
-George Bowes was so proud of his livestock that he showed off his farm animals in the heart of his landscape park.
-We now do this again today.
-You may spot cattle and sheep in Park Fields, near the Avenue.
-For many years the fields were ploughed intensively to grow arable crops, but our tenant farmer is restoring them into wildlife-friendly meadows.
+It bred the first herd of northern shorthorn cattle.
+George Bowes was so proud of his livestock that he showed off his livestock in the heart of the estate.
+We still do this today.
+You may spot cattle and sheep in Park Fields near the Avenue.
+For many years the fields were ploughed intensively to grow arable crops, but Gibside's tenant farmer is restoring them to wildlife-friendly meadows.

-George Bowes and his family created the fine buildings and landscape gardens at Gibside with a fortune amassed through coal mining.
-George was one of the north east's most important business tycoons in the mid-18th century and owned over 40 collieries in the area.
-The raised embankment was part of a network of waggonways used to take the coal from the Bowes' mines in County Durham down to the River Tyne.
+Gibside and all its grand features and garden design, were paid for from the vast wealth George Bowes had amassed from coal mining.
+George was one of the north east's most important business men in his time, owning over collieries in the area.
+This waggonway was part of a network of tracks created to take coal from the mines down to the River Tyne.

 You made it